medizininformatik-initiative/mii-process-feasibility/codex-process-feasibility/README.md

 ![fig-1](./docs/requestSimpleFeasibility.png)

-In the [Business Process Model and Notation][7] (BPMN) model of the `request` process, the start message it the `request` message.
+In the [Business Process Model and Notation][7] (BPMN) model of the `request` process, the start message is the `request` message.
 After selecting the request targets (the DIZ'es), the `execute` messages are send in the next step.
 After that a subprocess is started for each target, which will wait for the `result` messages to arrive.

 __TODO:__ [Support Live Result Updates](https://github.com/num-codex/codex-processes-ap2/issues/6)